openebs-archive/openebs-docs/docs/uglocalpv-hostpath.md

 <br>

 :::tip QUICKSTART

+OpenEBS Local PV Hostpath volumes will be created under `/var/openebs/local` directory.
+You can customize the location by [configuring install parameters](#install) or by creating new [StorageClass](#create-storageclass).

 If you have OpenEBS already installed, you can create an example pod that persists data to *OpenEBS Local PV Hostpath* with following kubectl commands.
 ```
 kubectl apply -f https://openebs.github.io/charts/examples/local-hostpath/local-hostpath-pvc.yaml